crescent-network/crescent/x/liquidity/spec/06_end_block.md

 - **Set states for each request according to the results**

-  After transact and refund transactions occur for each request, update the state of each `{*action}Request` according to the results.
+  After transact and refund transactions occur for each request, update the state of each `{*action}Request` or `Order` according to the results.

   Even if the request is completed or expired: